Captain Fresh/B2B SEAFOOD / MARKETPLACE / COLD CHAINUpdated: 07 May 2026

 1Infifresh Foods Limited (CIN U51909KA2020PLC134621), the parent entity behind Captain Fresh, reported FY2025 consolidated revenue of ₹3,421.10 Cr, up 145.3% from ₹1,394.88 Cr in FY2024.

-2Consolidated PAT was +₹42.43 Cr versus -₹229.09 Cr in FY2024, first reported profit.
-But PBT was +₹6.23 Cr; a ₹36.20 Cr deferred tax credit added the rest.
-The underlying operating result is essentially break-even, not a structural profit.
+2Consolidated PAT was +₹42.43 Cr (vs -₹229.09 Cr in FY24), the first reported profit.
+Profit before tax was +₹6.23 Cr; a ₹36.20 Cr deferred tax credit lifted the headline.
+PBT itself crossed from a -₹230 Cr loss to a small positive, a sharp inflection on its own.